dragonflydb/documentation/docs/command-reference/strings/bitfield_ro.md

 ## Introduction

-The `BITFIELD_RO` command in Redis is a read-only variant of the `BITFIELD` command.
+The `BITFIELD_RO` command in Redis/Dragonfly is a read-only variant of the `BITFIELD` command.
 It allows you to query and retrieve specific bits or bitfields from a string without modifying the underlying string.
 This command is useful for applications that need to interpret data stored as bitfields, such as compact representations of statuses or settings.

 ## Syntax